psinger/shap/README.md

 **SHAP (SHapley Additive exPlanations)** is a unified approach to explain the output of any machine learning model.
 SHAP connects game theory with local explanations, uniting several previous methods [1-7] and representing the only possible consistent and locally accurate additive feature attribution method based on expectations (see the [SHAP NIPS paper](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions) for details).

+Some changes to make parts working with sparse matrices.

 ## Install